ionic-team/capacitor-site/pages/docs/apis/console/index.md

 The Console API automatically sends `console.debug`, `console.error`, `console.info`, `console.log`, `console.trace` and `console.warn` calls to the native log system on each respective platform.
 This enables, for example, `console.log` calls to be rendered in the Xcode and Android Studio log windows.

-It can be disabled by using `hideLogs` entry in `capacitor.config.json`, check [common configuration](/docs/basics/configuring-your-app#common-configuration) for more information.
+The output of these calls can be controlled with the `loggingBehavior` entry in `capacitor.config.json`.
+Check [common configuration](/docs/basics/configuring-your-app#common-configuration) for more information.

 ## Example